 Doubt almost seems like a bad word in Christian circles.
-All too often it is equated with falling away, with losing your faith.
+All too often, it is equated with falling away, with losing your faith.
 We fight against doubt.
 And we encourage those who question to just have faith.
 But is doubt always a bad thing?
-Is it possible that questioning our faith, properly addressed can be a very useful thing for us to experience?
+Is it possible that questioning our faith, properly addressed, can be a very useful thing for us to experience?

 What is Doubt?

-Doubts are a normal part of our lives and we live with them all of the time.
+Doubts are a normal part of our lives, and we live with them all of the time.
 Sometimes they might be debilitating.
 Uncertainty about our physical security while walking through a city might prevent us from experiencing what the city has to offer.

 On the other hand, doubt could well drive us to new heights.
 My concern about being able to pass a test may make me study harder.
 My doubt about my parenting skills could, and should, lead me to focus on being a better parent, learning as much as I can about it.
 When I started hiking the Pacific Crest Trail, there were questions in my own mind about my ability to tackle it.
 But I studied, prepared, and then went out and did it.

 Doubt is a part of our day-to-day life.
 It is neither good nor bad.
-It is our response to that uncertainty that will determine whether it was good for us or not.
+It is our response to that uncertainty that will determine whether it is good for us or not.
 But what about doubt in relation to our faith and relationship with God?

 Doubt As a Believer

 Doubt will likely come to all believers at some point in their journey of faith.
 And possibly more than once or twice.
 Things happen that cause us to question what we believe or have been taught.
-Or we might be challenged by another person concerning our faith and our lack of an answer might lead to questioning our faith.
+Or we might be challenged by another person concerning our faith, and our lack of an answer might lead to questioning our faith.

 Indeed, doubt can be destructive if we do not deal with it.
 Hiding or suppressing doubt can leave it to fester and eventually explode into unbelief.
 But doubt can also be a very productive experience if I address it properly.
 Doubt can help me to grow in my faith and in my understanding of that faith.